tungchihwei/EC601-Mood-Detect/README.md

 Trello Link: https://trello.com/b/QZmTZ7UV/ec-601-final-project

-See what we've done in personal branches!!!
+See what we've done in personal branches and Trello board.